-The scriptures teach that the believers can clap and shout for joy in worship services.
-David the prophet says, “Clap your hands, all you nations; shout to God with cries of joy” (Psalms 47:1).
-And the Bible also teaches that believers should lift up their hands in prayer.
-Paul, in 1 Timothy 2:8, writes, “I want men everywhere to lift up holy hands in prayer, without anger or disputing.”
-The lifting of hands is an appropriate form for prayer and worship.
-Thus, we can see that both expressions can be included in worship services.
+The Bible also teaches that Christians may lift up their hands in prayer.
+The apostle Paul, in 1 Timothy 2:8, writes, “I want men everywhere to lift up holy hands in prayer, without anger or disputing.”
+The lifting of hands is an appropriate form of prayer and worship.
+The phrase “holy hands” may also mean “clean hands” and pure thoughts and deeds (Psalm 24:4; James 4:8).
+For a morally and spiritually corrupted man to pray in public worship is hypocrisy, and his deed in so doing, is an insult to the Lord.
+Thus, we can see that both expressions (clapping and raising hands) can be included in worship services.

 In His service,